 There are two ways you can go about brainstorming ideas i.e. brain mapping and listing them.
 Mind maps provide a visual of connections being made.
 Take a look at the one below by northeastern.edu.

-Online forums such as Reddit, LinkedIn and Quora are a goldmine.
+Online forums such as Reddit, LinkedIn, and Quora are a goldmine.
 Members sign up for free and discuss topics that interest them.
 Most have multiple categories, so identify one that fits your niche.
 LinkedIn groups are great for professionals.
-Quora users answers each other’s questions while Reddit members discuss ideas and comment on other posts.
+Quora users answer each other’s questions while Reddit members discuss ideas and comment on other posts.

 Social media interactions offer plenty of ideas.
 Be sure to follow the right people i.e. thought leaders in your industry and individuals who set trends.
 Use your primary keywords as search queries in each social media platform.
 Follow pages and groups that discuss your core topic, and take time to review the posts.
 Better yet, take part in the discussions.